South Windsor Youth Hockey’s

 2. It is a bridge for players and families to try ice hockey for a month before committing to a full season of Mini Knights Learn to Play.

 3. Kids love the fact that they are getting equipment with the Boston Bruins logo on them.

 What other equipment will my child need to participate?

-Besides the starter kit (skates, helmet and gloves) your child receives from Learn to Skate, s/he will also need pants, hockey socks, shoulder pads, elbow pads, knee/shin pads, supporter/cup, neck protector and a hockey stick.
-There is an equipment package for all of this available for only $125 at South Windsor Arena.
+Besides the basics (skates, helmet and gloves) your child uses for Learn to Skate, s/he will also need pants, hockey socks, shoulder pads, elbow pads, knee/shin pads, supporter/cup, neck protector and a hockey stick.
+All necessary equipment required to play hockey is available in the pro shop at the South Windsor Arena.